mesgjs/nanos/README.md

 * Example: `.unshift(['a', /*gap*/, 'b']);` increases current indexes by *3*; `.at(0)` will be `a` and `.at(2)` will be `b`.

 ### `.values()`
-Returns an iterator that yields the *indexed* values in order.
+Returns an iterator that yields the (sparse) *indexed* values in order.

 ---